-Former UC Davis standout Kim Conley returns for her fourth season on the cross country and track and field coaching staffs.
+Former UC Davis standout Kim Conley returns for her fifth season on the cross country and track and field coaching staffs.

 After serving as a volunteer assistant for the 2009 season, she was elevated to assistant coach for the 2010 and 2011 campaigns, but returned to a volunteer role after the 2011 season to focus full-time on training professionally.
 Her ultimate goal?
 A berth to the 2012 Olympic Games in London.